Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesSubsidies are available for energy-efficient systems and related improvements.
+Tax IncentivesYesGeneral subsidies are available for energy-efficient systems and related infrastructure improvements.

-Sales Tax22% VAT – as of September 2025Standard Italian Value Added Tax rate applies to services.
+Sales Tax22% VAT – as of September 2025Standard Italian Value Added Tax applies to equipment and services.

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server capacity is available, typically through providers that service edge locations from core data centers.
-Providers like OVHcloud and IONOS can service the region, offering dedicated compute for performance-sensitive workloads.
+Bare Metal: Bare metal server options are available, primarily through providers that can deploy hardware into regional data centers.
+Providers like OVHcloud and IONOS can service the Italian market.

 Power Analysis